pgeu/pgeu-system/docs/confreg/integrations.md

 that time, manual or automatic, will be queued up and sent the next day once the time period is entered.

+Each conference can also be configured with a *posting policy* that controls how posts from the [mobile site](#mobilesite) are handled.

 ## Campaigns <a name="campaigns"></a>

 Automated campaigns of tweets can be created.
 When a campaign is